 They focus on the big money and do whatever they can to support those relationships.
 Their attention and research is geared toward deep-pocketed institutional clients, not average Americans and their retirement cash.
-When they gave JDS Uniphase
+When they overwhelmingly gave Yahoo!

-(NASDAQ:JDSU)a "strong buy" rating right before the bursting of the tech bubble, the Street crowd was hoping to make the institutional folks some fast cash.
-But when the bubble burst, we were the ones left holding the bag.
+(NASDAQ:YHOO)a "strong buy" rating right before the tech bubble went pop, the Street crowd was hoping to make the institutional folks some fast cash.
+But when the bubble burst, we were the ones who suffered.

-(NASDAQ:OSTK), but the founders of the company withstood the pressure.
-Instead, Overstock management -- in what was described as a maverick and foolhardy move -- issued the IPO via a Dutch auction, which leveled the playing field for small investors.
+(NASDAQ:MORN), but the company withstood the pressure.
+Instead, Morningstar management -- in what was described as a maverick and foolhardy move -- issued the IPO via a Dutch auction, which leveled the playing field for small investors.

 Don't play by those rules

-Understand that analyst recommendations are focused on the short term and geared toward big investors.
-Since analysts' performance is measured on a quarterly basis, they need to predict only three to nine months into the future.
+You need to understand that analyst recommendations are focused on the short term and geared toward big investors.
+Because analyst performance is measured on a quarterly basis, it needs to predict only three to nine months into the future.

-If you look at the analyst estimates for an up-and-coming growth stock like The Knot
+If you look at the analyst estimates for a stock like SanDisk

 It's difficult to buy in the face of a downgrade.
-We all fear losing money.
-But your portfolio will thank you if you can escape the short-term Wall Street cycle.
-One way to do this is to buy stocks that Wall Street doesn't even bother following.
+We all fear losing money, but your portfolio will thank you if you can escape the short-term Wall Street cycle.
+One way to do this is to buy stocks that Wall Street doesn't even bother to follow.

 Guarantee yourself better returns

 The only way to guarantee better returns is to invest your money with a person you trust completely.
-Many times, that person is yourself.
+Many times, that person is you.

 That's why we at The Motley Fool advocate that you take control of your own investing destiny.
-If you'd like to get started on this path, be our guest at the Motley Fool Stock Advisor newsletter free for 30 days.
-There you'll find ideas that directly contrast the Wall Street state of mind: a long-term investment horizon, full disclosure, and discussion boards that will give you the courage to be contrary.
-Those ideas are making subscribers of Stock Advisor a pretty hefty profit -- an average return of 73% compared with the market's 28%.
+If you'd like to get started on this path, be our guest at the Motley Fool Stock Advisor newsletter service free for 30 days.
+You'll find ideas that directly contrast the Wall Street state of mind: a long-term investment horizon, full disclosure, and discussion boards that will give you the courage to be contrary.
+Those ideas are making subscribers of Stock Advisor a pretty hefty profit -- an average return of 73% compared with the market's 35% since inception in 2002.

 This article was originally published March 3, 2006.
 It has been updated.

-Fool sector head Shruti Basavaraj guarantees that they don't have Cake Day, a monthly Motley Fool occurrence, on Wall Street.
-She does not own shares of any company mentioned in this article.
-The Knot, Shanda, and Akamai are Rule Breakers recommendations.
-Intel is an Inside Value recommendation.
-JPMorgan Chase is an Income Investor recommendation.
-Read about the Fool's disclosure policy here.
+Fool contributor Shruti Basavaraj guarantees that they don't have Cake Day, a monthly Motley Fool occurrence, on Wall Street. eBay, Yahoo!, and Marvel are all Motley Fool Stock Advisor picks, while Anheuser-Busch is a Motley Fool Inside Value selection.
+Kraft and JPMorgan are Income Investor recommendations.
+The Motley Fool's disclosure policy is guaranteed.